hpcleuven/VscDocumentation/README.md

    * ✅ reorganize _Accounts and access_ info to make SSH keys optional
    * ✅ merge all information about data and storage in a single section
    * 🔄 fix broken links with redirects (sphinx-reredirects)
+4. Phase 4
    * ⬜ add widget to preselect home institute
+   * ⬜ add support for markdown with MyST

 ## How to contribute?